List of municipalities in Burgos

 Burgos is a province in the autonomous community of Castile and León, Spain.
-The province is divided into 371 municipalities.
+The province is divided into 371 municipalities, making it the province with the largest number of municipalities.
 As of the 2024 Spanish census, Burgos is the 36th most populous of Spain's 50 provinces, with inhabitants, and the 11th largest by land area, spanning 14021.65 km2.
 Municipalities are the most basic local political division in Spain and can only belong to one province.
 They enjoy a large degree of autonomy in their local administration, being in charge of tasks such as urban planning, water supply, lighting, roads, local police, and firefighting.

 The organisation of municipalities in Spain is outlined by the local government law Ley 7/1985, de 2 de abril, Reguladora de las Bases del Régimen Local, which was passed by the Cortes Generales—Spain’s national parliament—on 2 April 1985 and finalised by royal decree on 18 April 1986.
 Municipalities in Burgos are also governed by the Statute of Autonomy of Castile and León, which includes provisions concerning their relations with Castile and León's autonomous government.
 All citizens of Spain are required to register in the municipality in which they reside.
 Each municipality is a corporation (Note: Within the context of local government in Spain, a corporation is a legal entity representing a municipality.
 Each municipality is empowered to govern over a specific piece of land and its population.) with independent legal personhood: its governing body is called the ayuntamiento (municipal council or corporation), a term often also used to refer to the municipal offices (city and town halls).
 The ayuntamiento is composed of the mayor (alcalde), the deputy mayors (tenientes de alcalde) and the councillors (concejales), who form the plenary (pleno), the deliberative body.
 Municipalities are categorised by population for determining the number of councillors: three when the population is up to 100 inhabitants, five for 101–250, seven for 251–1,000, nine for 1,001–2,000, eleven for 2,001–5,000, thirteen for 5,001–10,000, seventeen for 10,001–20,000, twenty-one for 20,001–50,000, and twenty-five for 50,001–100,000.
 One councillor is added for every additional 100,000 inhabitants, with a further one included if the total would otherwise be even, to avoid tied votes.